-Fun Nelson Facts: Nelson and Marlborough are actively competing for sunniest regions in New Zealand!
+Fun Nelson Facts: Nelson and Marlborough are actively competing for the sunniest regions in New Zealand!
 It’s also well known for its art and cultural scene, beautiful beaches, and sunsets.

 Central Otago is quickly becoming one of New Zealand’s premier wine-growing regions.
 Originally, it was better known for Cherry and Apricot growing.
 Today, it’s best known for producing gorgeous Pinot Noir and refined Rosé versions of the same grape.
 Interestingly, many wineries are now also experimenting with classic Bordeaux-style blends as well, and some have proven to be exceptional.

 Given its cooler climate, Pinot Gris, Riesling, and Chardonnay plantings are also on the rise.